Doctor of Nursing Practice Program

 Preparing practice scholars to become leaders in bringing evidence-based knowledge into clinical practice, improving health care outcomes and strengthening nursing management and education.

 Are you ready to become a key player in today’s complex health care environment?
 Does a scholarly role that translates evidence-based knowledge into practice and care delivery interest you?
-Vanderbilt’s Doctor of Nursing Practice (DNP) program has been built upon our internationally recognized advanced practice nursing (APN) programs.
-With a Vanderbilt DNP degree, you will be prepared to critique nursing and other scientific findings to design programs of care delivery that are locally acceptable, economically feasible and have significant impact on health care outcomes.
+Vanderbilt’s Doctor of Nursing Practice (DNP) program has been built upon our internationally recognized advanced practice nursing programs.
+With a Vanderbilt DNP degree, you will use nursing and other scientific findings to design programs of care delivery that are locally acceptable, economically feasible and have significant impact on health care outcomes.

 The Vanderbilt School of Nursing DNP experience offers: